 🌿Establishing the Value of an Estate

-IFAs conduct a review annually or more often if there is a significant change.
-It is not possible to effectively review a client's future needs without considering the need for Wills, Trusts, and Powers Of Attorney, which leaves the IFA with several options:
+FAs conduct a review annually or more often if there is a significant change.
+It is not possible to effectively review a client's future needs without considering the need for Wills, Trusts, and Powers Of Attorney, which leaves the FA with several options:

-b) Advise the client to search for their own provider of Wills, Trusts, and Powers Of Attorney.
-This does not fulfil their consumer duty as the client is at the Mercy of over, under, and confusing pricing and service levels.
+b) Advise clients to search for their Wills, Trusts, and Powers Of Attorney provider.
+This does not fulfil their consumer duty as the client is at the mercy of over, under, and confusing pricing and service levels.
 Often, the client gives up and puts it off until it is too late.

 c) They can conduct due diligence and interview Fern Wills and LPAs.
 Having assured themselves that the client's best interests will be served, they can offer the client our contact details and then allow the client to decide for themselves.